|Construction Update: There is no construction scheduled on Broadway Road between Mill and Rural at this time.|

 Comments on the original five concepts were taken through April 1, 2013.
 See what people had to say about the concepts below.

 On Nov.
 21, 2013, the Tempe City Council provided direction to move forward with removing one lane of traffic eastbound and building the project based on the preferred design concept.
-Engineering construction documents will be finalized in late spring 2014.
-Construction would then likely begin as early as summer/fall 2014 and last six to eight months.
+Engineering construction documents were finalized in late spring 2014.
+Construction would then likely begin in April 2015 and last until April 2016.

 The Broadway Road Action Team